matejpopda/Graham-Scan/README.md

-# Graham-Scan
+# Graham-Scan Algorithm Visualization

-Simple python project that shows how a graham scan works.
+A simple Python project that demonstrates how the Graham scan algorithm works for finding the convex hull of a set of points.

+This implementation uses only the Python standard library, ensuring compatibility.